OpenChemistry/avogadro-ugm2018/commands/README.md

-Avogadro Workflow Examples
+Avogadro Python Command Examples
 ======

-Included are a variety of scripts showing various capabilities of the workflow functionality.
+Included are a variety of scripts showing various capabilities of the command functionality.

 Some prompts/ideas: